Optimal enzyme rhythms in cells: Fitness functions for dynamic metabolic states

-To study optimal enzyme allocation, we need to define a fitness function to be optimised.
-Our fitness functions score enzyme profiles in two ways: by the benefit achieved in metabolism, and by the cost for maintaining the enzyme levels.
-For a single reaction, we would consider a benefit function $\gplus(u,x) = \zz(v(u,x))$, a cost function $\hminus(u)$, and define the fitness function $\ffit(u,x) = \gplus(u,x)-\hminus(u)$.
-For an entire network, we consider a fitness function (see Figure \ref{fig:optimality})
+To define what we mean by optimal enzyme profiles, we need to refer to a given fitness objective.
+Our fitness objectives consist of two terms: a cost for enzyme levels and a benefit term for metabolite concentrations and fluxes (see Figure \ref{fig:optimality}).
+For a single reaction, we consider a {\metabolicobjective} function $\yy(u,x) = \gplus(v(u,x))$ and a cost function $\hminus(u)$ and define the fitness $\ffit(u,x) = \gplus(u,x)-\hminus(u)$.
+For a metabolic network, we consider a fitness function \co{instead of separate costs and benefits, we could also assume a single fitness function $\ffit(\esymbolv) = \ffit'(\ysv(\esymbolv),\esymbolv)$.
+In metabolic value theory, this usually does not make a difference (because we only consider first-order effects).
+Here, in contrast, second-order effect play a role, and the difference between the two fitness functions would be in the mixed second-order derivatives between $\ysv$ and $\esymbolv$.}

-with a metabolic benefit function $\zz(\ysv)$ scoring the state variable vector $\ysv$ (containing flux vector $\vv$ and concentration vector $\cv$), and a cost function $\hminus(\uv)$ scoring the control vector $\uv$.
-The control variables can be enzyme activities or other variables, including the dilution rate in growing cells \cite{lksh:04}.
-In a pathway model, the benefit and cost functions $\zz(\ysv)$ and $\hminus(\uv)$ describe how the pathway contributes to cell fitness, as assumed by the modeller.
-Cost functions for protein expression can be determined experimentally \cite{deal:05,szad:10}, e.g., by measuring growth deficits after an artificial expression of non-functional proteins.
-In our models, the cost must be an increasing (linear or nonlinear) function of the protein levels.
-Next, benefit and cost are expanded to second order
+with state variables in a vector $\ysv$ (containing flux vector $\vv$ and concentration vector $\cv$), scored by a benefit $\yy(\ysv)$, and a control vector $\esymbolv$ scored by a cost $\hminus(\esymbolv)$.
+The choice variables $u_{l}$ may comprise enzyme activities and other variables, e.g.~the dilution rate in growing cells \cite{lksh:04}.
+In a pathway model, the functions $\yy(\ysv)$ and $\hminus(\esymbolv)$ may describe how the pathway contributes to cell fitness as assumed by the modeller.
+Empirical protein cost functions can be obtained experimentally \cite{deal:05,szad:10} from the growth deficits after a forced expression of idle protein.
+In our models, the enzyme cost function must be an increasing (linear or nonlinear) function of the enzyme activities.
+In our perturbation theory, {\metabolicobjective} and cost functions are approximated by a second-order expansion

-where $\zy$, $\Zyy$, $\hu$, and $\Huu$ are the gradients and curvature matrices of the functions $\zz$ and $h$.
-In models with external parameters $x_{j}$ (e.g., external concentrations), the steady-state fitness
+where $\qz$, $\Qzz$, $\hu$, and $\Huu$ are gradients and curvature matrices of $\gplus$ and $h$.
+In models with external parameters $x_{j}$ (e.g.~external metabolite concentrations), the steady-state fitness

-contains $\xv$ as an extra argument.
-In static optimality problems for $\uv$, the parameters $x_{j}$ are given and control parameters $u_{l}$ must be chosen to maximise $f(\uv,\xv)$, locally and under all given constraints.
-The synergy matrices contain the curvatures of the fitness function Eq.~(\ref{eq:fitness1}) and are given by
+contains $\xv$ as an additional argument.
+In static optimality problems, the control variables $u_{l}$ must be chosen to maximise $f(\esymbolv,\xv)$ at given external parameters $x_{j}$ and under all given constraints.
+The synergy matrices can be computed from the curvatures of the fitness function Eq.~(\ref{eq:fitness1})